piero-la-lune/FSE-Planner/README.md

 A public instance of FSE Planner is available at [https://piero-la-lune.fr/fseplanner/](https://piero-la-lune.fr/fseplanner/).

-If you prefer, you can instead install your own instance on your computer :
+If you prefer, you can instead install your own instance on your computer:

 1. Download the [latest release](https://github.com/piero-la-lune/FSE-Planner/releases) from GitHub (you can also build the application from scratch, see "Developer instructions" bellow)
 2. Unzip the release on your computer
-3. Open `index.html` file in your favorite web browser
+3. Open `index.html` in your favorite web browser

 ## Developer instructions